 You can feed these safe fruits to the bearded dragons: Apple, Papaya, Pears, Peaches, Blackberries, Blueberries, Strawberries, Apricot, Figs, Cranberries, Cherries, Grapefruits, Grapes, Melons, Honeydew, Cantaloupe, Watermelons, Guavas, Mango, Nectarines, Pineapple, Plums.

-Other fruits, such as bananas, kiwis, pomegranates, and raspberries should only feed them on an occasional basis because they are not good if bearded dragons eat too much.
 They may contain oxalates that prevent calcium absorption.
 In addition, they may have certain substances that can cause depression.

 What Insects Can Bearded Dragons Eat?